Introspective and analytical takes on literature, AI, the Creator Economy, and the evolving future of work and art.

 Option 2: Become a Lifetime Patron

-As a Patron, you provide crucial financial support for my work, for which I’m deeply grateful.
+As a Patron, you provide crucial financial support for my work and I’m deeply grateful.
 Your one-time payment unlocks lifetime access to all Artist Analysis content and future expansions within the newsletter.

 Important: Substack says it’s $250 annual.
 However, I will turn off auto-renewal for Lifetime Patrons on the back end.
 Which means you will never be charged again.